Improved Pseudolocality on Large Hyperbolic Balls: Introduction

 \begin{remark} Since the hyperbolic volume of a hyperbolic disc is exponential in the radius, by appealing to the well-developed two-dimensional existence theory (see Theorem 1.3 in \cite{Giesen3}), we may deduce that $\left( \B_{g(0)} ( x , R) , g(0) \right)$ being isometric to a hyperbolic disc of radius $R$ implies that the time $T$ for which the flow exists may be taken to be exponential in the radius $R.$ Therefore $\Tau_{max}$ in \eqref{conc_time_0_equiv_thm} can be taken to be exponential in the radius $R.$ \end{remark}

-\begin{remark} Given a complete hyperbolic surface $(\m , g_{\HH}),$ i.e. $\K_{g_{\HH}} \equiv -1$ throughout $\m$ and $g_{\HH}$ is complete, there is a unique complete Ricci flow $G(t) := (1+2t) g_{\HH}$ with $G(0) \equiv g_{\HH},$ and the Gauss curvature of this flow is $\K_{G(t)} \equiv -\frac{1}{1+2t}.$ The uniqueness, a consequence of Theorem 1.1 in \cite{Topping2}, allows us to refer to this flow as the hyperbolic Ricci flow on $\m.$ Hence the Gauss curvature bound in \eqref{conc_time_0_equiv_thm} implies that the Gauss curvature at $x$ remains $C^0$ close to the Gauss curvature of the hyperbolic Ricci flow for a time that can be taken to be exponential in the radius $R.$ \end{remark}

 \begin{remark} The completeness hypothesis can be weakened.
 The precise condition may be found in Theorem \ref{over_arch_thm}.
-Roughly, it requires $g(t)$ balls centred at points $z \in \B_{g(0)} (x , R)$ to remain compactly contained within $\m,$ with the radius of the ball depending on the $g(0)$ distance of $z$ from $\partial \B_{g(0)} (x, R).$ Of course a complete flow will automatically satisfy this condition. \end{remark}

-\begin{remark} We do not require the flow $g(t)$ to be of bounded curvature.
-This is a direct result of Theorem \ref{Chenpseudo} being valid for flows with unbounded curvature.
-This is, to our knowledge, the only pseudolocality result valid for flows with unbounded curvature, and in dimensions $n \geq 3$ the unbounded curvature case of pseudolocality remains an interesting open question. \end{remark} 2pt
+Roughly, it requires $g(t)$ balls centred at points $z \in \B_{g(0)} (x , R)$ to remain compactly contained within $\m,$ with the radius of the ball depending on the $g(0)$ distance of $z$ from $\partial \B_{g(0)} (x, R).$ Of course a complete flow will automatically satisfy this condition.
+Finally, we do not require the flow $g(t)$ to be of bounded curvature, which will later be seen as a direct consequence of Theorem \ref{Chenpseudo} being valid for flows of unbounded curvature. \end{remark} 2pt

 Since the pseudolocality result of Chen, Theorem \ref{Chenpseudo}, is applicable when the Gauss curvature of the initial metric $g(0)$ is only close to the Gauss curvature of the hyperbolic metric it is natural to wonder if our result remains valid under weakened almost-hyperbolic initial assumptions.
 The global situation suggests this should be the case.
 It is known that for Ricci flows conformally equivalent to complete hyperbolic metrics, if the initial metric is, in some sense, globally hyperbolic-like then the flow remains $C^l$ close to the hyperbolic Ricci flow over its entire existence time.
 For example, see Theorem 2.3 in \cite{Giesen3}, and the subsequent discussion illustrating that the flows considered within this result may be extended to exist for all times $t \in [0,\infty).$